-This compilation does not systematically cover the musical manuscripts located in public collections, which will be found on another page.
+This compilation does not systematically cover the musical manuscripts located in public collections.

 Links to the specific pages where items are located in libraries and archives are given whenever possible, but it should be kept in mind that URLs resulting from searches in library databases are often very long and complex and are subject to change.
 Permanent links (permalinks) are given whenever possible.

 Alban-Berg-Stiftung: The Alban-Berg-Stiftung (Vienna) owns a set of proofs of Opus clavicembalisticum (1929-30; 253 pp.) that came into Alban Berg’s hands.